iansf/pstar/docs/README.md

 **Function Application and Multiple Arguments:**

-The most prominent case where you can't treat a [`plist`](./pstar_plist.md) as a single object is when you need to pass a single object to some function that isn't a propert of the elements of the [`plist`](./pstar_plist.md).
+The most prominent case where you can't treat a [`plist`](./pstar_plist.md) as a single object is when you need to pass a single object to some function that isn't a property of the elements of the [`plist`](./pstar_plist.md).
 In this case, just use [`apply`](./pstar_plist_apply.md):
 ```python
 pl = plist['abc', 'def', 'ghi']